-Regardless of how much research you do, it’s essential to keep an eye on your analytics when you start publishing a podcast.
+Regardless of how much research you do, keeping an eye on your analytics when you start publishing a podcast is essential.

-Look at the time and day that your podcast is being downloaded or streamed the most, and then consider making this the day you release each episode.
-Ideally, release it slightly earlier than the point of peak download or stream, so people can have it ready to go at that most convenient time.
-Your audience can help guide the way, and will ultimately show you when they want to hear what you’ve got to say.
+Look at the time, and day your podcast is being downloaded or streamed the most, and then consider making this the day you release each episode.
+Ideally, release it slightly earlier than the peak download or stream point, so people can have it ready to go at that most convenient time.
+Your audience can help guide the way and will ultimately show you when they want to hear what you’ve got to say.

-You can also use social media platforms and appropriate hashtags as a way to advertise your podcast and offer it to more ears.
-TV recap shows can use the corresponding hashtag for the show itself, while podcasts based around self-motivation can make great use of the #MondayMotivation hashtag.
-Get permission to hashtag your podcast with any advertisers too, and boost your audience that way.
+You can also use social media platforms and appropriate hashtags for advertising your podcast and offering it to more ears.
+TV recap shows can use the corresponding hashtag for the show itself, while podcasts based on self-motivation can use the #MondayMotivation hashtag.
+Get permission to hashtag your podcast with any advertisers, and boost your audience that way.